 I didn’t test the iOS version, and it has a 1-star review as of the time of writing, so proceed at your own risk.
 To its credit, some of the reviews say it works.
 Unfortunately, it looks like you’ll have to purchase it both on your Fire TV and on the Apple App Store, which seems to be a cause for frustration among reviewers.

 Once you’ve installed the app on your Fire TV, open it and make sure the first item is toggled on, and the second to start the app on boot is optional.
 You should see a status indicator near the bottom that says “Started”.
 No other action needed here, the app just runs in the background.

 Make sure the Fire TV Stick and the second Android device are both connected to the same wifi network.
 You can then find your Fire TV Stick in the phone or tablet app to connect to it.
 Then you can click the Mouse option and use the screen of your phone like a touchpad on a laptop.
 Just tap the screen to click.
 To scroll use the s-up and s-down buttons.

 Now we can open NordVPN back up and use it from the remote app.
-For Nord, we just click the person icon to get to the sign in page and enter our credentials.
+For Nord, we just click the person icon to get to the sign-in page and enter our credentials.
 Then we can select a location and connect to it.
 The first time you do this, you’ll be prompted to allow the app to connect.
 The connection should remain active until you power down the device or manually disconnect.

 And that’s it!
 Your Firestick is now using a VPN.

-Don’t use third-party APKs
+Are third-party APKs safe?

 By configuring a VPN on your wifi router, all the devices that connect to it will have their traffic tunneled through the VPN server.
 But most routers don't support VPNs by default.